pivotal/docs-tap/cli-plugins/apps/command-reference/clustersupplychain.hbs.md

 ### Default view

-The default view of `tanzu apps clustersupplychain get` command shows the status of the supply chain, and the selectors that a workload must match so it is taken by that supply chain.
+The default view displays the status of the supply chain, and the selectors that a workload must match so it is taken by that supply chain.

 For example: